 In the West, we grow up valuing thinking, not feeling.
-And combine that with a family that doesn’t healthily deal with emotions, and the stage is set for our suffering.
+And combine that with a cultural/social environment that doesn’t healthily deal with emotions, and the stage is set for our suffering.

 We pay a high price for the intolerance of our most tender parts.
-As emotions go uninterpreted, they often manifest as a profound restlessness, a non-specific anxiety.
-We get further and further lost from ourselves, which makes us feel sad about everything.
+As emotions go unseen, they often manifest as a profound restlessness, a non-specific anxiety.
+We get further and further lost from ourselves, which can make us feel sad about everything.

 And because everyone is doing the same thing, the environment we live in is highly judgmental and under compassionate.
 Privately, this makes us all feel even more isolated and desperate.

 But people are slowly waking up to the truth that our habitual ways of dealing with emotions is problematic.
 Faced with a lifetime of bad habits, how do we even begin to start to become healthier with our emotions?

 This post gives you a simple technique you can use.